-The Indian government on Wednesday announced the new education policy bringing changes after a long time.
+The Indian government on Wednesday announced a new education policy, bringing changes after a long time.

-After listening to the news of this new education policy, all students may be getting some detailed questions in minds will be filled with questions as well as happiness because this the first time government has taken some wise step towards the problems of students.
+After listening to the news of this new education policy, all students may have detailed questions.
+Their minds will be filled with questions and happiness because this is the first time the government has taken some wise steps towards solving students' problems.

-- Common norms to be in place for private and public higher education institutions.
+- Standard norms are in place for private and public higher education institutions.

 - MPhil courses to be discontinued.

-- Board exams to be based on knowledge application.
+- Board exams are to be based on knowledge application.

-- Home language, mother tongue or regional language to be medium of instruction up to class 5.
+- Home language, mother tongue or regional language to be the medium of instruction up to class.

-- Common entrance exams to be held for admission to universities and higher education institutions.
+- Common entrance exams will be held for universities and higher education institutions.

-- School curriculum to be reduced to core concepts; integration of vocational education from class 6.
+- School curriculum to be reduced to core concepts; integration of vocational education into class.

-As I have mentioned above that this new education policy is about replacing the 38-year-old policy with the new format of 5+3+3+4 for students to save them from troubles.
+As I mentioned above, this new education policy is about replacing the 38-year-old policy with the new format of 5+3+3+4 for students to save them from trouble.

-By the new education policy government is shifting from the old format of 10+2 to 5+3+3+4, keeping in mind a child development and potentials.
+With the new education policy, the government is shifting from the old format of 10+2 to 5+3+3+4, keeping children's development and potential in mind.

-The new NEP replaces the old rules framed in 1986 with the new ones, to make the education system more flexible for school education plus for higher education.
+The new NEP replaces the old rules framed in 1986 with the new ones, to make the education system more flexible for school and higher education.

-As I have explained above that, they've replaced 10+2 with this 5+3+3+4, which means that now education is divided periodically.
+As I have explained above, they've replaced 10+2 with 5+3+3+4, which means that education is now divided periodically—starting from the first.

 A foundational course for 5 years

-This will be for the students of age group 3-8.
+This will be for students in the age groups of 3-8.